yairm210/Unciv/docs/Game Making Tips.md

 One thing I did not expect to be such an issue is intermediate lists when sorting and mapping.

-But appparently, the memory allocation for these tasks is Serious Business.
+But apparently, the memory allocation for these tasks is Serious Business.

 So whenever possible, take your list and .asSequence() it before actiating list operations - this results in huge savings of both time and memory!